-Every year between May to September hundreds, even thousands, of these spotted beauties congregate in the warm Caribbean ocean to chow down on the phytoplankton smörgåsbord on offer here.
+Every year between May to September, hundreds, even thousands, of these spotted beauties congregate in the warm Caribbean ocean to chow down on the phytoplankton smörgåsbord on offer here.

-Luckily this results in a unique opportunity for snorkeling with whale sharks on a day trip from one of the worlds most popular holiday destinations – Yes, swimming with whale sharks in Cancun, Tulum, Valladolid, Holbox Island, and Cozumel is all possible!
+Luckily this results in a unique opportunity for snorkeling with whale sharks on a day trip from one of the world’s most popular holiday destinations – Yes, swimming with whale sharks in Cancun, Tulum, Valladolid, Holbox Island, and Cozumel is all possible!

-I signed up for a trip with Mexico Whale Shark based on their competitive prices, professionalism, previous reviews and ability to offer the best place to swim with whale sharks from Cancun, however, once on-board I found so many more reasons to book with them over their less-scrupulous operators.
+I signed up for a trip with Mexico Whale Shark based on their competitive prices, professionalism, previous reviews, and ability to offer the best place to swim with whale sharks from Cancun.
+However, once on-board, I found so many more reasons to book with them over their less-scrupulous operators.

-These gentle giants feed by scooping up plankton – micro-plants and animals, along with any small fish that happen to be around, with their huge gaping mouths while swimming up close to the water’s surface – and while individual plankton may be small, there are so many in the ocean that the whale sharks can easily get to and maintain their impressive size by hoovering them all up.
+These gentle giants feed by scooping up plankton – micro-plants and animals, along with any small fish that happen to be around, with their vast gaping mouths while swimming up close to the water’s surface – and while individual plankton may be small, there are so many in the ocean that the whale sharks can easily get to and maintain their impressive size by hoovering them all up.

 Globally whale sharks are listed as critically endangered – which is honestly insane given the tourism benefits they provide – in large part they’re still being hunted in parts of Asia, including the Philippines because their meat, fins, and oil are highly valued on international markets.
 They sadly can also be victims of by-catch in fishing gear.

-Since Whale sharks prefer warm waters they populate practically all the tropical seas around the world – but are known to be highly migratory, following the supply of food, and so not all locations are created equal!
+Since Whale sharks prefer warm waters, they populate practically all the tropical seas around the world – but are known to be highly migratory, following the supply of food, and so not all locations are created equal!

 Whale Sharks are well-known in Ningaloo Reef off Australia and in Cenderawasih Bay in West Papua.
 Most of these places would be the best locations for swimming with whale sharks worldwide, except they are very remote and insanely hard-to-reach locations.

 Another famous whale shark diving place is the Philippines fishermen import food from other regions to feed and artificially attract the whale shark.
-Let’s just say this is more than a little controversial and biologists are currently facing off over such whale shark feeding practices.
+Let’s just say this is more than a little controversial, and biologists are currently facing off over such whale shark feeding practices.

 Luckily there is also one other famous location for whale shark trips – which is [in my opinion] one of the best places to swim with whale sharks.
-With an almost guaranteed success rate of whale shark sighting’s in season, great facilities, low prices and plenty of air connections it’s swimming with whale sharks in Cancun and the Mayan Riviera of course!
+With an almost guaranteed success rate of whale shark sighting’s in season, great facilities, low prices, and plenty of air connections it’s swimming with whale sharks in Cancun and the Mayan Riviera of course!